MinecraftPlus/Website/content/en/updates/proposed/ships-update.md

 ---
 Title: Ships Update
-Description: Aktualizacja dodająca do gry okręty, które budowane z bloków w portach - oparte o mod Ships by Cuchaz
+Description: An update that adds ships that are built from blocks in ports to the game - based on the Ships by Cuchaz mod
 Author: Wituch
 Date: